 Head to the nearby town of Bicester and pay a visit to The Wriggly Monkey Brewery for what they describe as ‘beer engineered for petrol heads’.

-Located at Bicester Hub for motoring, this Oxfordshire brewery channels their passion for cars into cracking ales, lagers, and ciders.
+Located at Bicester Hub for motoring, this Oxfordshire brewery channels its passion for cars into cracking ales, lagers, and ciders.
 On offer is a Super Sports pale ale, a Charabanc ruby ale, and a Full Tilt amber ale, amongst plenty of others.

 Their taproom is uber quirky too, you’ll be downing pints surrounded by some pretty cool vehicles.